Climate change damage will cost Russia $99bn, warns deputy minister of the Far East and Arctic

 The climate crisis arrived in Russia this summer with an unprecedented heatwave that baked Siberia and Yakutia – two of the coldest places on earth – with sizzling 45C temperatures.
 This summer has turned into the hottest since record-keeping began, as towns that are usually still blanketed by snow are experiencing a blazing heat wave, thanks to the escalating climate crisis.

-On top of this summer’s heat wave, last winter saw no snowfall in Moscow until December, almost unheard of, as the snows usually come in November at the latest.
+On top of this summer’s heat wave, last winter saw no snow fall in Moscow until December, almost unheard of, as the snows usually come in November at the latest.
 Most recently, the Far East has suffered from “ice rain”, where rain instant freezes to anything it falls on, bring down trees and telegraph poles as the ice weighs down branches and wires.

-The poll revealed that just 4% of surveyed citizens think the environmental situation in the world and in Russia is “very good,” while around a third (34%) of those asked in October reported that the situation has worsened in their local area.
+The poll revealed that just 4% of surveyed citizens think the environmental situation in the world and in Russia is “very good”, while around a third (34%) of those asked in October reported that the situation has worsened in their local area.

 When it comes to the government’s role, 48% of respondents believe environmental protection is one of the most important tasks of the state, with a majority (56%) of those over 65 supporting this statement.
 The age group least likely to agree is people aged between 25 and 34, at just 38%.